ibm-cloud-docs/activity-tracker/tutorial_iam_apikeys.md

 To verify the alert, you can generate more events.
 Check that you run delete actions.

-After you delete 2 user API keys, you get an email from LogDNA with information about the user API keys that are deleted.
+After you delete 2 user API keys, you get an email with information about the user API keys that are deleted.